 Once the company expresses interest in hiring you, it's a good opportunity to get answers to any remaining questions you have about the company's culture, benefits, and expectations for employees.

 If you don’t already know the company's benefits, you can ask: Is the health-insurance family-friendly?
 Does the company offer day care on site, or have any coverage for childcare?
 What's the flex-time policy, and do employees ever work from home?
-Find out more questions to ask about benefits.

 An in-person meet-up, phone call, or an email exchange can provide much insight into the real day-to-day of a company.